Last Updated on January 9, 2022 by Admin

 You have to develop the technical aspects.
 Then, on top of that, you have to make organizational decisions about relationships between project stakeholders and even the subcontractors you will have to include.

-In basic terms, construction planning is how construction managers decide how they will manage and execute a construction project.
+In basic terms, construction planning is how construction managers decide how to manage and execute a construction project.
 Construction planning is a broad term that encompasses several processes.
-For instance, selecting technologies, defining work tasks, estimating the necessary resources, and producing building plans all fall under the umbrella of construction planning.
+For instance, selecting technologies, defining work tasks, estimating the necessary resources, and producing building plans all fall under construction planning.

 Typically, construction planning consists of the following five steps:

-- Creating the Project– Creating the initial document that lays out details such as the people, resources, and budget needed for a project.
+- Creating the Project– Creating the initial document that lays out details on the people, resources, and budget needed for a project.